 Priyanka Chopra On Sophie Turner's 'Game Of Thrones' Emmy Nomination: 'Incredibly Proud Of You'

-Not just the Jonas brothers, even their better halves- Sophie Turner, Priyanka Chopra and Daniell Jonas share a close-knot bond and are popularly known as the 'J Sisters'.
+Not just the Jonas brothers, even their better halves- Sophie Turner, Priyanka Chopra and Daniell Jonas share a close-knit bond and are popularly known as the 'J Sisters'.
 Recently when the Emmy Awards announced their nominations and Sophie Turner was among one of the nominees for her role of Sansa Stark in 'Game Of Thrones', a proud Priyanka took to her Instagram story to shower her with some love.

-Have a look at her posts here-
+Have a look at her posts here.

 This Is So Cute